edoatley/country-api/docs/AWS_OIDC_SETUP.md

 **Note**:
 - You no longer need `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` secrets.
 - For instructions on generating API keys, see [API Key Setup Guide](API_KEY_SETUP.md).
+- `LAMBDA_EXECUTION_ROLE_ARN_*` secrets are optional - the workflow will automatically create the roles if they don't exist.
+- For manual role setup instructions, see [Lambda Execution Role Setup Guide](LAMBDA_EXECUTION_ROLE_SETUP.md).
 - `API_GATEWAY_URL_*` secrets are optional but recommended for automated smoke tests after deployment.

 ## Step 4: Verify Workflow Configuration